 The Affidavit as Proof of Continuing Authority

 When an agent needs to use a durable power of attorney, third parties sometimes hesitate.
-A bank may wonder whether the document has been revoked.
-A title company may question whether the principal is still alive.
-This statute provides a practical solution: a sworn affidavit from the agent.
+A bank may wonder if someone revoked the document.
+A title company may question if the principal is still alive.

 An affidavit executed by the agent under a durable power of attorney stating that the agent did not have at the time of exercise of the power actual knowledge of the termination of the power by revocation or of the principal's death creates, in the absence of fraud, a rebuttable presumption of the nonrevocation or nontermination of the power at that time.